Improving quantum channel discrimination with resourceful states: Introduction

-We address the problem of whether the discrimination power can be quantified by the robustness measure in general resource theories, which is mentioned as an important outstanding open question in Ref.~\cite{Tak-Reg-Bu-Liu-2019}.
+In this paper, we address the question of whether the discrimination power can be quantified by the robustness measure in any resource theory of states in finite-dimensional systems, which has been mentioned as an important outstanding open question in Ref.~\cite{Tak-Reg-Bu-Liu-2019}.
+Our results provide an intuitive operational meaning of the robustness measure in convex resource theories.
+Additionally, since robustness can be formulated as the optimal value of a convex programming problem, our results are useful for analytically or numerically determining the discrimination power.
 First, we show that in channel discrimination problems without auxiliary systems for any convex resource theory, the discrimination power of any resource state can be quantified by the robustness.
 This implies that the robustness measure can be interpreted as the discrimination power, which is an intuitively clear operational value.
 We also show that this result can be easily extended to nonconvex resource theories.
 Furthermore, we demonstrate that in channel discrimination problems using auxiliary systems, the discrimination power of any resource state can similarly be quantified by the robustness.
 This result provides a necessary and sufficient condition for the maximum average success probability of a given resource state to be higher than that of any free state.